hawtkin/Dell_Latitude_E5470_Hackintosh/readme.md

 - Then put inside your EFI folder
 #### Where your SD Card reader?
 - It's broken before.
+#### Will you update kexts, OC,etc?
+- Yes I will but occasionally because I think new version are not necessary so just stay in current version.
 #### I have a problem/error/stuck
 - [Google it](https://www.google.com).
 - [Troubleshoot guide](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html)